General Relativistic Center-of-Mass Coordinates for Composite Quantum Particles: Introduction

 \subsection{Overview \& Structure}

 In the following we shortly describe the structure of this paper: In Sec.~\ref{Sec: Metric in FWC} we recapitulate the basics of FWC and use them to expand the Schwarzschild metric around the worldline of a static observer located at the equator of the Earth up to second order in FWC.
 In Sec.~\ref{Sec: Generators of Symmetry Group} we use this metric to find gravitational correction terms for the well-known Poincaré symmetry generators up to first order in $\epsilon=R_S/R_E$ via the Killing equations, where $R_S$ is the Schwarzschild radius and $R_E$ is the radius of the Earth.
-With these corrected symmetry generators in hand, we can then calculate the GR corrections for the COM and relative coordinates in Sec.~\ref{Sec: Generalized COM and relative Coordinates}.
-Finally, in Sec.~\ref{Sec: Two-Particle Dynamics in Curved Spacetime} we use the metric of Sec.~\ref{Sec: Metric in FWC} and the generalized COM and relative coordinates of Sec.~\ref{Sec: Generalized COM and relative Coordinates} to calculate -- in analogy to Schwartz et al.~\cite{Schwartz2019,Schwartz2020b} -- the full Hamiltonian describing a two-particle atom with vanishing total charge in curved spacetime including external electromagnetic fields.
+With these corrected symmetry generators in hand, we can then calculate the GR corrections for the c.m. and relative coordinates in Sec.~\ref{Sec: Generalized c.m. and relative Coordinates}.
+Finally, in Sec.~\ref{Sec: Two-Particle Dynamics in Curved Spacetime} we use the metric of Sec.~\ref{Sec: Metric in FWC} and the generalized c.m. and relative coordinates of Sec.~\ref{Sec: Generalized c.m. and relative Coordinates} to calculate -- in analogy to Schwartz and Giulini~\cite{Schwartz2019,Schwartz2020b} -- the full Hamiltonian describing a two-particle atom with vanishing total charge in curved spacetime including external electromagnetic fields.
 We then conclude with a summary and a discussion of our results in Sec.~\ref{Sec: Conclusion}.